martincipriano/hintr/readme.txt

 * Updated: Updated slimselect.js to use the uinminified version.
 * Deleted: Remove load_plugin_textdomain() since it is not being used since WordPress 4.6.

+= 1.1.5 =
+* Updated: Save the posts and time to local storage outside of the post loop for performance improvement.

 == Upgrade Notice ==

-= 1.1.4 =
+= 1.1.5 =
-* Bugfix: Replace the comparison operator between the hashed values to fix performance issues.
+* Updated: Save the posts and time to local storage outside of the post loop for performance improvement.

 == License ==